Our committment to child safety

 MLC is committed to providing students with a safe and nurturing environment in which to prosper and thrive.
 This environment exists as a result of the wellbeing roles and structures in place, sound wellbeing policies and processes and the delivery of a comprehensive student wellbeing program.

-The College’s core values of respect, responsibility and compassion guide the development of all policies and procedures.
+The College’s core values guide the development of all policies and procedures.

 MLC is committed to the safety, participation and empowerment of all children and supports and respects all children, as well as employees, contractors, agency staff and volunteers.
 As a community, we have zero tolerance of child abuse, and all allegations and safety concerns will be treated very seriously and consistently in accordance with our robust policies and procedures.
 We have legal and moral obligations to contact authorities when we are concerned about a child’s safety, which we follow rigorously.

 MLC is committed to preventing child abuse through identifying risks early and removing and reducing these risks.
 MLC has robust human resources and recruitment practices for all employees and volunteers.
 MLC is committed to regularly training and educating employees and volunteers on child safe practices and child abuse risks.